sholiday/Unofficial-Waterloo-USA-Intern-Guide/README.markdown

 You could probably do better with connecting flights.
 New York is a lot cheaper.

+Asking your company to put you in a hotel for a few days has always worked out well for me.
+Instead of making housing decisions while still in Canada (which could be pretty risky), I prefer spending a few days in a hotel at my company's expense as I wrap-up apartment search.

 Sometimes stipends are large, sometimes they are not.
 If you're not sure, assume that your stipend will be taxed at ~26% in California.
 I've heard you can get much of it back if you save your receipts, something to look into.